GZHoffie/VE401-recitation-class/README.md

 # VE401 Probabilistic Methods in Engineering - Recitation Classes

-This repository contains recitation class materials for UM-SJTU Joint Institute course VE401, Probabilistic Methods in Engineering.
+This repository contains recitation class materials for UM-SJTU Joint Institute course VE401, *Probabilistic Methods in Engineering*, taught by Dr. Horst Hohberger.
 It aims to visualize and emphasize some key concept in class and illustrate with simple examples using Wolfram Mathematica, a powerful tool.

 Keywords are listed in order as follows for easy searching and revisiting.
 I only list the first appearance of each concept.